crohr/pkgr/README.md

 ## Why?

-[Capistrano](http://capify.org/) is great for deploying Rails/Ruby
-applications, but the deployment recipe can quickly become a mess, and scaling the deployment to more than a few servers can prove to be difficult.
+Tools such as [Capistrano](http://capify.org/) are great for deploying applications, but the deployment recipe can quickly become a mess, and scaling the deployment to more than a few servers can prove to be difficult.
 Plus, if you're already using automation tools such as [Puppet](http://www.puppetlabs.com/) to configure your servers, you have to run two different processes to configure your infrastructure.

-Also, once you built your DEB package and you tested that it works once, you can deploy it on any number of servers at any time and you're sure that it will install the required package dependencies, run the hooks, and put the files in the directories you specified, creating them as needed.
-Then, you can downgrade or uninstall the whole application in one command.
+`pkgr` builds on top of the Heroku tools to provide you with an easy way to package you app as a debian package.
+The great advantage is that once you've built it and you tested that it works once, you can deploy on any number of servers at any time and you're sure that it will just work.
+Then, you can upgrade/downgrade or uninstall the whole application in one command.

+Finally, it's a great way to share your open source software with your users and clients.
+Much easier than asking them to install all the dependencies manually!
+I'm in the process of making sure `pkgr` is feature complete by trying to package as many successful open-source projects as I can.
+Don't hesitate to test it on your app and report your findings!

 ## What this does